 We'll also learn to self arrest!
 Self arresting, using your knees and ice axe to stop yourself sliding down a snow slope, is an important skill for traveling in the alpine environment.
 We'll use the sunniest day to spend rolling around in the snow on a slope with a mellow, safe run out.

 During the whole first two weeks, Juneau Week and Safety Week, we'll be practicing keeping ourselves warm, dry, fed, and hydrated.
 We'll talk about layering your clothes, eating and drinking the right things (carbs, proteins, fats, and plenty of water and gatorade), and recognizing the signs of hypothermia and dehydration in yourself and your teammates.

-The culmination of Safety Week is the Mini-Traverse: One whole day on the Lemon Creek Glacier combining all the skills and practicing the equipment transitions we need the two-day trip into the middle of the Icefield.
+The culmination of Safety Week is the Micro-Traverse: One whole day on the Lemon Creek Glacier combining all the skills and practicing the equipment transitions we need the two-day trip into the middle of the Icefield.

 Once everyone feels comfortable with the skills, the expedition will move forward to Camp 10 (our second camp) to start the lion's share of the summer field work.
 JIRPers will use their skiing and mountaineering skills every day to get themselves around on the glaciers.
 Working on in this environment isn't easy, but at JIRP we teach you what you need to know to safely do summer field work on the Icefield.